TurboGit/scbi/README.md

    are called in the proper location.
 That is, it is never needed to change directory.
 So above we are in the build directory and the source directory is always on the same level and named src.
 This is true whether we are building out-of-tree or not.
-Above src the a separate directory where the sources are to be found.

-   Note also that hook functions are passed PREFIX and TARGET.
+   Note also that hook functions are passed PREFIX, TARGET & VARIANT.
 The PREFIX is not the final install location.
-It is the location of the module install directory.
+It is the location of the module's install directory in the sandbox.
+The final installation location is given by the hook "prefix" (see below).

 4. Now it is time to build the project: